 Bottom trawling is a fishing technique designed to come into contact with the seabed.
 With its associated risk of permanent degradation and total removal of marine habitats, this fishing practice is arguably the most controversial means of mass-producing food from the ocean.
 The United Nations estimates that up to 95% of global ocean damage is a direct result of bottom trawling.

 Although they are much smaller than supertrawlers, bottom trawlers cause serious damage to the seabed.
-Photo: Otto Mejía.
+Photo by Ray Harrington on Unsplash.

 Bottom trawling can result in vastly different effects on different types of seabed sediment (such as sand, silt or mud), each with different ecological consequences.
 Trawling destroys the natural seafloor habitat by essentially rototilling the seabed.
 All of the bottom-dwelling plants and animals are affected, if not outright destroyed by tearing up root systems or animal burrows.
 By resuspending bottom sediment, nutrient levels in the ambient water, and the entire chemistry of the water is changed.
 Resuspended sediment can lower light levels in the water, and reduce photosynthesis in ocean-dwelling plants, the bottom of the food web.
 The resuspended sediment is carried elsewhere by currents, and often lost from the local ecosystem.
 It maybe deposited elsewhere along the continental shelf, or in many cases, permanently lost from the shelf to deeper waters.
 Changing parts of the seafloor from soft mud to bare rock can eliminate those creatures that live in the sediment.
 Species diversity and habitat complexity are directly affected by changing the physical environment of sand, mud or rock that results from trawling.